SAURAV6393/CODSOFT/README.md

-# CODSOFT-NumberGuessingGame 🎮
+# CODSOFT-InternShip 🎯

-## TASK 1: Number Guessing Game 🎯
+## TASK 1: Number Guessing Game 🎮

 This repository contains a simple yet engaging Number Guessing Game where the user guesses a randomly generated number.
 The game will guide you through the process with helpful feedback after each guess.